Power of Attorney Webinar Program

 Manage Care, Reduce Worry, and Gain Control of Decision-Making

-This power of attorney webinar program will reduce worry about burdening family members and give you the power to be independent and more in control of your life.
-Caregivers may feel exhausted and hopeless about care situations.
-The aging adult, often the care receiver, may feel that managing medical and financial issues has become more challenging.
-If you are a single adult with no family, caregiving and managing your care can be more stressful.
+This power of attorney webinar program will reduce your worry about burdening family members and give you the power to be independent and more in control of your life.
+Caregivers may feel exhausted and hopeless.
+Knowing the wishes of loved ones will help them worry less and feel more secure.

-Introduction to the Power of Attorney Webinar Program
+Introduction to the Power of Attorney Webinar Program (Webinar 1)

-Testimonial for Pamela D. Wilson
+Testimonials for Pamela D. Wilson

 “As an estate planning and elder law attorney, my role with clients is generally limited to preparing estate planning documents, including medical and financial powers of attorney.
 I feel a special responsibility to make sure my clients are well taken care of after my work is done, to make sure their families fully understand their responsibilities and are prepared for the difficult decisions they may face.
 I had total confidence in referring clients to Pamela to fill those important roles of agent, care manager, and advisor.
 Thanks to her breadth and depth of experience, Pamela was perfectly attuned to my clients’ needs.
 I was also often able to call on Pamela to guide me through some of the unique challenges faced by my elderly clients and their families.”
 L.E.

-The Three Parts of Caregiving: Medical, Legal, and Financial
+The Three Parts of Caregiving: Medical, Legal, and Financial (Webinar 2)

 Three parts of power of attorney